 Arts Council Malta

-In recent years, arts and culture programmes implemented in fields such as education, welfare, community revitalization, and cultural tourism have produced significant results all over the world, and the scale and social impact of these programmes are attracting a great deal of attention.
+In recent years, arts and culture programmes implemented in fields such as education, welfare, community revitalisation, and cultural tourism have produced significant results all over the world, and the scale and social impact of these programmes are attracting a great deal of attention.
 The concept of ‘festivals’ has been seminal in the implementation process of this cultural scheme.
-Arts Council Malta is about to embark on the design of its five year strategic plan (2016 – 2020) and will be ensuring that festivals occupy center stage in our quest to strengthen cooperation with major overseas cultural agencies and organisations by aggressively engaging in showcasing the best of what’s on offer in the world of arts and culture for the consumption of local audiences.
-As aggressively, we seek the export our cultural products, identifying international festivals in which Maltese artists and cultural organisations may participate and flourish.
+Arts Council Malta is about to embark on the design of its five-year strategic plan (2016 – 2020) and will be ensuring that festivals occupy centre stage in our quest to strengthen cooperation with major overseas cultural agencies and organisations by aggressively engaging in showcasing the best of what’s on offer in the world of arts and culture for the consumption of local audiences.
+Equally aggressively, we seek to export our cultural products, identifying international festivals in which Maltese artists and cultural organisations may participate and flourish.
 It is in the spirit of this full commitment to a vision of internationalized cultural networking and the creation of exciting artistic and business opportunities that this year’s Malta International Arts Festival is being presented.

 Annabelle Stivala Attard

 Director Festivals and Events